Menu

 Duncan Trussell is a comedic podcast host.
 He has episodes that discuss and explore spirituality and debatable topics like the afterlife and reincarnation, for example.

-His website’s design is a blend of mysticism and modernity.
-The use of deep purple tones sets a moody and immersive atmosphere, which is complemented by intricate illustrations and icons.
+His website combines mysticism and modernity, with deep purple tones that create a moody atmosphere.
+It’s complemented by intricate illustrations and icons.

 On the site layout front, the emphasis is on the latest podcast episodes—each of which features an artistically rendered image of the guest as a thumbnail, the name & bio of the guest, the sponsors for the episode, and an embedded audio player to listen to the episode on the website.